-If you are looking to collaborate with your coworkers or employees and create and share documents on your Ubuntu server without taking up space on your local computer system, LibreOffice is the perfect tool for you.
+If you are looking to collaborate with your coworkers or employees and create and share documents on your Ubuntu VPS server without taking up space on your local computer system, LibreOffice is the perfect tool for you.
 Formerly known as OpenOffice (based on StarOffice) this tool has evolved largely from the vast community of developers that contribute to its success daily.
-This powerful tool is currently in use by millions around the world as a free and open source alternative to the Microsoft Office Suite of tools.
+This powerful tool is currently in use by millions around the world as a free and open-source alternative to the Microsoft Office Suite of tools.

 Tools within LibreOffice